Doctoral Program Handbook

 The student and faculty advisor enter into a formal agreement by the end of the student’s first semester—a final deliverable for their first-year seminar (8890.01).
 The agreement stipulates the responsibilities and timeline for completion of the initial and final drafts of the FYP.
 This agreement is then reviewed and approved by the doctoral director.
 After that, the FYP advisor is in charge of monitoring a student’s progress.
 In particular, in the summer after their first year, students typically enroll in 3-4 credits of 8193 with their FYP advisor.
 They should set expectations at the start of the summer semester and assign a grade of “satisfactory” only if students have met their responsibilities and put in sufficient effort.
 Finally, the doctoral director and FYP advisor jointly evaluate the student’s presentation of their FYP in the fall of their second year.
 This will serve as the basis for whether they receive a grade of “satisfactory” in the second-year seminar (8890.02).

 The core first-year doctoral curriculum is designed to help students with the process of conducting empirical research and writing the paper.
-At the beginning of each fall semester, the Director of Doctoral Studies solicits Glenn College faculty members for potential FYP research project ideas.
-The director then provides these ideas to first-year doctoral students, who then set up interviews with faculty members to discuss potential project ideas.
+At the beginning of each fall semester, the Director of Doctoral Studies works to confirm that each first year student has a first year paper faculty advisor.
 In the first-year seminar (8890.01), students learn about academic paper writing and presentations, must submit drafts of their FYP research proposals, and, by the end of the term, must present these proposals in class.
 The proposal and presentation must motivate their research topics and questions (informed by the literature) and must outline their empirical approach (e.g., data and plan for analysis).
 Meanwhile, throughout their first year, students take courses on the foundations of the field of public affairs, research design, and empirical methods.
 Thus, although the FYP advisor is responsible for directing and assessing the progress of their FYP advisee, the curriculum is designed to help students along.

 Faculty and students are invited to attend students’ presentations of their first-year papers in the fall of their second year in the program.
 The Director of Doctoral Studies and the First Year Paper Advisor jointly evaluate the student’s work on the FYP and presentation to determine if they meet the requirements stipulated below (also see the evaluation form below).
 If the student’s work on the FYP does not meet the minimum requirements, the First Year Paper Advisor and Director of Doctoral Studies develop a remediation plan for the student.
 Failure to pass the FYP requirement may result in failure of the Second Year Doctoral Seminar course, and can result in dismissal from the program due to lack of progress.

-• Beginning of first semester: Identify and interview potential faculty to serve as First Year Paper Advisor
+- Beginning of first semester: Identify First Year Paper Advisors

 The student shall provide the completed paper to the instructor of PUBAFRS 8890.03 by October 1st of the autumn term of their second year.
 The instructor will ensure that the paper is distributed to the class, a first-year student discussant, and the Glenn College community.